wayne-sie/biden-trump-showdown/README.md

 Plotted results using TextBlob

 Future Plans:
-Fine tuning data (removing certain words)
+Fine tuning data (removing certain words).
-Scraping more tweet replies as the election draw nearer to improve accuracy Manually removing
+Scraping more tweet replies as the election draw nearer to improve accuracy.
+Manually removing .

 Known issues:
-Dataset needs to increase in size, currently limited by Twitter API rate limit Sarcasm currently cannot be detected, could improve with context aware weighting Results is merely an extrapolation
+Dataset needs to increase in size, currently limited by Twitter API rate limit.
+Sarcasm currently cannot be detected, could improve with context aware weighting.
+Results is merely an extrapolation.